 There are several reasons why you might want to change the configuration of your deployment:

 - To add features, such as machine learning or APM (application performance monitoring).

 - To increase or decrease capacity by changing the amount of reserved memory and storage for different parts of your deployment.

 - To enable high availability by adjusting the number of data centers that parts of your deployment run on.

 - To change what plugins are available on your Elasticsearch cluster.

-You can change the configuration of a running deployment from the Configuration pane in the Elastic Cloud Console.
+You can change the configuration of a running deployment from the Configuration pane in the Elasticsearch Service Console.

-With the exception of major version upgrades for Elastic Stack products, Elastic Cloud can perform configuration changes without having to interrupt your deployment.
+With the exception of major version upgrades for Elastic Stack products, Elasticsearch Service can perform configuration changes without having to interrupt your deployment.
 You can continue searching and indexing.
 The changes can also be done in bulk: in one action, you can add more memory, upgrade, adjust the number of Elasticsearch plugins and adjust the number of availability zones, for example.